Songiso24/loan-default-prediction/README.md

 This project uses supervised machine learning techniques to predict the likelihood of a borrower defaulting on a loan.
 It addresses a critical problem in the financial sector; reducing credit risk by identifying high-risk borrowers before loan approval.

-By applying machine learning models like Logistic Regression with resampling techniques like RandomOverSampler), the project aims to build a predictive system that improves recall and F1-score, especially for the minority class (loan defaulters).
+By applying machine learning models like Logistic Regression with resampling techniques like RandomOverSampler), the project aims to build a predictive system that improves recall score for the minority class (loan defaulters).

 ## Dataset